ATARC-Example/ATARC-demo/_includes/index.md

 ## What is a working group and what is its function?

 ATARC sets up working groups among professionals from academia, industry, and the federal government.
-Each group is shared by an “industry thought leader”.
+Each group is chaired by an “industry thought leader”.
 Basically a collaborative space for experts on specific topics to come together and better academia, industry, and the fed.
 Each working group is broken up into “subject” teams

 ## How are products created at ATARC?